datajango/faang_problems/README.md

 But...the Autodidact says...there's so much to learn, who has the time to learn the details, just skim the surface and move on.

 I think this is where the concept of team-work comes into play.
 To get anything done today, you need a multi-disciplined team of experts.
-You don't build a team from people that skim, you build a team of rigorous individuals whose combined knowledge and talents can solve problems competitively.
-Not, and sorry to say, a clown car filled with light weights that haven't cracked a text book since college or worse the self-taught dot.com millionare with an ego larger than the national dept. Making a bazillion dollars by slapping together a fad gadget to entertain the vapid masses is noteable only by the fact that half the fortune is usually lost in a nasty public divorce settlement.
-Which still leaves a bazillion/2 which is more than I will ever make by a huge factor. (this is, by the way, the Academic being superior, arrogant and generally jealous of the less educated but more financially successful amoung us.)

-To which the Autodidact says..see...just stop all this rigor stuff and make a bazillion/2 dollars.
-Sounds good to me.
+You build a team from rigorous individuals whose combined knowledge and talents can solve problems competitively.

 ## And Yet the FAANG wants Rigor to Reduce the Heat